#360: Boingy Boingy Bunga Bunga

 Now I've got a shift down in Uncle Mumble's cafe.

-And if you have any leads or actually anything else to say, call 1-805-R-A-D-D-L-E-1.
+And if you have any leads or actually anything else to say, call 1-805-R-I-D-D-L-E-1.

-Wow.
 Okay, that was incredible.
 That was fucking awesome.

 Got the number there at the very end.
 That theme is, of course, from our friend Jesse Bloodgood.

 That one is titled Ready at Resume.
+Loved that.

-If you want to submit submit a theme, 30 seconds or less, WAVE File HRR podcast at gmail.com.
-Casey, why don't you play us a voicemail?
-Hey, Clue Crew.
+Thank you so much.
+If you want to submit a theme, 30 seconds or less, WAV file, HRR podcast at gmail.com.

-My name is Charlotte, and I work at a dog daycare.
+My name is Charlotte, and I work at a dog daycare

-And we have a lot of dogs who have the same name.
+and we have a lot of dogs who have the same name.
 We have a bunch of Sadie's and a bunch of like Charlie's.

 So I was wondering if you guys had any suggestions on like unique dog names.
 Thanks.